ASK YOURSELF

 We welcome younger students under specific conditions:

 Training at a kung fu academy is very different from a typical recreational class or after-school activity.
 The daily schedule is physically demanding and requires focus, patience, and repetition.
-Younger students sometimes need additional encouragement, rest breaks, and guidance in order to keep their attention and energy directed toward training.
-For this reason, parents or guardians play an important role in supporting younger students during their stay, helping them manage their schedule, rest, meals, and overall well-being.
+Younger students may need additional encouragement, rest breaks, and guidance to stay engaged.
+For this reason, parents or guardians play an important role in supporting their child’s schedule, rest, meals, and overall well-being.

 At the same time, one of the most valuable aspects of martial arts training is the development of confidence, discipline, and personal responsibility.
-Experience has shown that older children and teenagers often grow the most when they are allowed to engage directly with their teachers and training environment without constant parental direction.
-When parents closely supervise or intervene during classes, it can unintentionally interrupt the teaching process and prevent students from developing independence and resilience.
+Experience has shown that older children and teenagers often grow the most when they are able to engage directly with their teachers and training environment without constant parental direction.
+Excessive supervision can unintentionally interrupt the teaching process and limit independence.

-For students who are mature enough to train independently, a supportive but hands-off approach from parents tends to produce the best results.
-This allows the masters to guide the student directly and encourages the student to develop their own motivation, focus, and perseverance.
-Finding the right balance between parental support and student independence helps create the most positive learning experience for everyone involved.
+For students mature enough to train more independently, a supportive but hands-off approach from parents tends to produce the best results.
+This allows the masters to guide the student directly while encouraging motivation, focus, and perseverance.
+Finding the right balance between support and independence creates the most positive learning experience for everyone involved.

 Not A Behavioral Reform Program